-Materiality: In line with the relevant regulatory requirements such as the ESG Reporting Guide of the Stock Exchange, the Company communicated with various stakeholders by different means, with benchmark analysis on the issues disclosed in the ESG reports of its industry peers to ultimately identify and select the material sustainability issues of Strawbear Entertainment Group.
+Materiality: In line with the relevant regulatory requirements such as the ESG Reporting Guide, the Company communicated with various stakeholders by different means, with benchmark analysis on the issues disclosed in the ESG reports of its industry peers to ultimately identify and select the material sustainability issues of the Company.

-Quantification: The Company has developed ESG indicator management tools that cover all its departments, to provide regular statistics of the quantitative key disclosure indicators for the entire "environmental" scope and part of the "social" scope under the ESG Reporting Guide, which are summarized and disclosed at the end of the year.
+Quantification: The Company has developed ESG indicator management tools that cover all its departments, to provide regular statistics of the quantitative key disclosure indicators for the entire "environmental" scope and part of the "social" scope under the ESG Reporting Guide, which are summarised and disclosed at the end of the year.

-Consistency: Compared with the annual report of the Company, this report made no major adjustment to the scope of disclosure and used consistent statistical methods.
+Consistency: Compared with the annual report of the Company, this report made no major adjustment to the scope of disclosure and used consistent methodologies.